growtoups/growtoups/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play video games and work on my host
+- ⚡ Fun fact: I love to play video games and work on my api

 ### Connect with me: